 The Japanese landed in the Tol area again on February 8, 1942 with a group going inland to Mavelo River to Kasalea where they massacred more Australians.
 They landed again on February 12 to pickup troops from the Wuluwat and Mavelo Rivers.
 Japanese Army officer, Colonel Masao Kusunose, 3rd Battalion Commander, 144th Infantry Regiment, 55th Division was deemed largely responsibility for the massacres at Tol and Waitavalo.
 He survived the war and was detained postwar but committed suicide before facing justice.

 On January 5, 1943 Captain Daniel and Major Bleasdale bailed out of B-17F "San Antonio Rose" Serial Number 41-24458, wandered the jungle for two weeks and were captured at Tol and transported to Rabaul.

-The situation was generally quiet throughout June as Australian Army Battalions established their perimeters in the area and engineers widened and surfaced the roads around Tol and Waitavalo.
+During June 1945, the situation was generally quiet throughout as the Australians established their perimeters in the area and engineers widened and surfaced the roads around Tol and Waitavalo.
 On June 5, 1945, the 2/2nd Commando Squadron arrived at Wide Bay and established headquarters at Lamarien near Henry Reid River.

 A6M2 Model 21 Zero

 Dedicated during May 1987.